gui12carmo/Pokedex/README.md

 ![GitHub](https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white)
 ![React Native](https://img.shields.io/badge/React_Native-%2320232a.svg?logo=react&logoColor=%2361DAFB)

 A mobile application built with React Native that lets users explore and view detailed information about Pokémon.
-This Pokedex project was created to provide an interactive and enjoyable experience for Pokémon fans by utilizing public APIs to fetch updated data.
+This project was developed as part of a university assignment, in collaboration with Gabriella Rezende.
+We worked together to design and build this app, aiming to create an interactive and informative experience for Pokémon fans using public APIs to fetch real-time data.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->